 Texas Public Education Grant (TPEG)

 Need-based grants have been made available through state tuition deregulation.
-Mandated Designated Tuition Grant (MDTU/MDTG) is offered to students based on financial need and availability of funds.
-MDTU/MDTG is available to both FAFSA and TASFA students.
+The Graduate and Undergraduate Tuition Grants are offered to students based on financial need and availability of funds.
+The grants are available to both FAFSA and TASFA students.
+Undergraduate students receiving UTG must be enrolled in at least 6 hours per term to qualify.
+Graduate students receiving GTG must be enrolled in at least 4 hours per term to qualify.